Thermionic converter

 A thermionic converter consists of a hot electrode which thermionically emits electrons over a potential energy barrier to a cooler electrode, producing a useful electric power output.
-Caesium vapor is used to optimize the electrode work functions and provide an ion supply (by surface ionization or electron impact ionization in a plasma) to neutralize the electron space charge.
+Caesium vapor can be used to optimize the electrode work functions and provide an ion supply (by surface ionization or electron impact ionization in a plasma) to neutralize the electron space charge.

 Definition

 From a physical electronic viewpoint, thermionic energy conversion is the direct production of electric power from heat by thermionic electron emission.
 From a thermodynamic viewpoint, it is the use of electron vapor as the working fluid in a power-producing cycle.
 A thermionic converter consists of a hot emitter electrode from which electrons are vaporized by thermionic emission and a colder collector electrode into which they are condensed after conduction through the inter-electrode plasma.
 The resulting current, typically several amperes per square centimeter of emitter surface, delivers electrical power to a load at a typical potential difference of 0.5-1 volt and thermal efficiency of 5-20%, depending on the emitter temperature (1500-2000 K) and mode of operation.